foya-375/TuneBox/README.md

 # TuneBox
 A simple, easy-to-use filesystem-based music player written in python.

+Currently supported features:
+- playlist switching
+- playlist appending
+- log part or all of the playlist you are playing
+- play the previous/next song
+- forward/backward 10 seconds

 ## Installation
 ### Requirements
 First you need a Python3 interpreter and ffplay, the version of interpreter that I am using is 3.12.6.